 Display a default value in some form inputs on a start form, and save the value into the process when submitting.

-Create an interface with one interface input called title (Text) and another one called date (Date).
+- Create an interface with one rule input called title (Text) and another one called date (Date).

-Click Yes when the process modeler asks, "Do you want to import the interface inputs?"
+- Click Yes when the Process Modeler asks, "Do you want to import the rule inputs?"

 Test it out